emacs-mirror/emacs/mps/manual/source/reference/index.rst

     will be run to completion; and the next collection will have to recompute all the remembered sets by scanning the entire arena.

-    The recomputation of the remembered sets can be avoided by using :c:func:`mps_arena_unsafe_expose_remember_protection` instead of
+    The recomputation of the remembered sets can be avoided by calling :c:func:`mps_arena_unsafe_expose_remember_protection` instead of
     :c:func:`mps_arena_expose`, and by calling
     :c:func:`mps_arena_unsafe_restore_protection` before calling